camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 In the example above, we use the `TestPlugin` canonical name as a YAML key.
 The YAML value consists of a collection of key-value pairs that represent the configuration parameters for the `TestPlugin` and their values.
 Some process engine plugins don't have configuration parameters.
-For them, you only need to define the `plugin-class` YAML property, like so:
+For these, you only need to define the `plugin-class` YAML property, like so:

 ```yaml